Congress Water – Congress & Empire Spring Co.

 Provenance: Alan DeMaison Collection

-This bottle was made by the Congressville Glass Works in New York that was in operation from 1865 to 1890, for the Congress & Empire Spring Co., of Saratoga, New York.
+Our museum bottle was made by the Congressville Glass Works in New York which was in operation from 1865 to 1890, for the Congress & Empire Spring Co., of Saratoga, New York.
 This particular bottle was produced between 1870 and at least the late 1880s to the early 1890s (Tucker, 1986).
 The company succession went like this:

-Congress & Empire Co. was sold and became separate companies (Congress Spring Co. and Empire Spring Co.) (both sold their own pints & quarts).
+Congress & Empire Co. was sold and became separate companies (Congress Spring Co. and Empire Spring Co.) (both sold their own pints and quarts).

 The Congress Water brand was probably one of the most popular of the Saratoga mineral waters as somewhere between 75,000 and 100,000 bottles were sold by the company in 1878, including to many parts of the world (McKearin & Wilson 1978).